PDegenPortnoy/dot_vim/README.md

-dot_vim
+DOT VIM
 =======

 To Install:

-1) Clone the repository
+1) Clone the repository to a directory called ~/.vim

-2) ln -s ~/dot_vim/vimrc ~/.vimrc; make a symbolic link called ".vim"
+2) ln -s ~/.vim/vimrc ~/.vimrc      ; make a symbolic link called ".vim"

-3) create symbolic links to connect .vimrc to dot_vim/vimrc and .gvimrc to dot_vim/gvimrc
+3) create symbolic links to connect .vimrc to ~/.vim/vimrc and .gvimrc to ~/.vim/gvimrc